Showing posts with label Netflix. Show all posts

 About Most Valuable Promotions (MVP)

 MVP was founded by Jake Paul and Nakisa Bidarian in 2021.
 With the mission to provide more creative control to fighters, MVP works to identify, grow, and maximize return for its own events and talent partners.
 One year into its inception, MVP was nominated as one of the prestigious Sports Breakthroughs of the Year in 2022 by Sports Business Journal.
-MVP has produced Jake Paul’s last six global pay-per-view events, including the recent Paul vs. Perry match.
-The promotion company also signed one of the most decorated Hispanic athletes of all time, Amanda Serrano, in its first year.
-Serrano and MVP made history in April 2022 when Serrano went head-to-head with Katie Taylor, marking the first female fight to headline at Madison Square Garden, earning a nomination for Event of The Year by Sports Business Journal.
-MVP made history again in November 2024 with Jake Paul vs. Mike Tyson and Taylor vs. Serrano 2, the first-ever live professional sports event on Netflix, which became the most-streamed sporting event ever with 108 million live viewers globally.
+MVP has produced Jake Paul’s last seven global pay-per-view events, including the recent Paul vs. Chavez Jr. match.
+The promotion company also signed one of the most decorated Hispanic athletes of all time, Amanda Serrano in its first year.
+Serrano and MVP made history in April of 2022 when Serrano went head to head with Katie Taylor, marking the first female fight to headline at Madison Square Garden, earning a nomination for Event of The Year by Sports Business Journal.
+MVP made history again in November 2024 with Jake Paul vs. Mike Tyson and Katie Taylor vs. Amanda Serrano 2, the first-ever live professional sports event on Netflix.
+MVP’s Paul vs. Tyson streamed live globally on Netflix and shattered records, becoming the most-streamed sporting event ever with 108 million live viewers globally.
+MVP followed that up by Katie Taylor vs. Amanda Serrano 3 in July 2024 the first all women’s boxing card to be featured on Netflix.
 Co-founder Nakisa Bidarian was an executive producer of Paul vs. Tyson and the historic Triller Presents Mike Tyson v.
-Roy Jones Jr., the 8th most-bought pay-per-view event in history.
+Roy Jones Jr., which was the 8th most bought pay-per-view event in history.

 About Netflix